 W.E.
-Scott Theatre - Real Haunt in Fort Worth TX
+Scott Theatre - Real Fort Worth Haunt

 This theatre dates back to 1966 and was built with funds that were left by William Edrington Scott, who passed away from lung cancer.
 Scott himself is believed to be one of the ghosts that haunts this theater.
 He has been known to straighten his portraits if they're hanging crookedly due to the street vibrations.
 Kenneth Walker Yandle is another ghost that resides here.
 Yandle was an actor that worked here as a stage hand from 1967-1970.
 He hanged himself in the prop room in the dungeon on January 7th, 1970.
 Stories say he was depressed after him and his girlfriend broke up.
 He has appeared wearing a brown suit, walking across the stage.
 People have reported hearing his laughter under the stage.

 Get DirectionsView Larger Map

 Be the first to Share Your Experience with this haunt.

 Share Your Experience or Comments - W.E.
 Scott Theatre

 Disclaimer: Texas Haunted Houses does not endorse or support trespassing to visit real haunts.
 Before you visit ANY local real haunt, make sure to acquire the appropriate permits and/or permissions, and be respectful of privately owned properties.
 Countless Haunt Hunters have been arrested, ticketed, and reprimanded by the authorities for trespassing.
 To avoid this, be sure to get in touch with the property owners before visiting a haunt, and respect their hours of operation, local regulations, and rules for visiting at all times.
 Happy haunting!